 The 2nd solution: Using free themes

 The second solution is finding and utilizing a Magento 2 theme for free download.
-In the last blog post, we have made a list of 100+ good and free Magento responsive themes and templates that you should take a look for reference.
+In the last blog post, we have made a list of 100+ good and free Magento responsive themes and templates that you should take a look at for reference.

 Pros: The obvious advantage of this solution is that you don’t have to spend to get a new look.

-Cons: Compared to the number of themes in the first solution, the free themes to choose is just a quarter or even much less.
+Cons: Compared to the number of themes in the first solution, the free themes to choose from are just a quarter or even much less.
 Moreover, there is no guarantee for the quality of those free themes and templates.
 Most of their functions are very limited.
 Therefore, you should check it carefully before applying to the new site.